-Dover's benefit programs provide coverage for city employees as well as specific members of their families.
-The city pays a significant portion of the cost of medical and dental coverage, including the cost of coverage for family members.
-Because of this, you are required to submit "proof of relationship" in order to cover your spouse and children.
+Dover's benefit programs provide coverage for City employees as well as specific members of their families.
+In order to enroll your eligible dependents in benefit offerings, you are required to submit proof of relationship.

-If you request medical and/or dental coverage for your spouse and/or child/children, you must show proof of relationship and sign the proof of relationship form, available from the HR Assistant.
-In order to provide proof of relationship, you must have a certified copy-with the embossed seal or official stamp of the certifying entity-of one of the following documents:
+In order to provide proof of relationship, you must have a certified copy-with the embossed seal or official stamp of the certifying entity- of one of the following documents:

-- State-issued birth certificates, or - State-issued marriage certificates.
+- State-issued birth certificates - State-issued marriage certificates